-This laboratory course may be offered in conjunction with the special topics course, or on its own, to provide instruction with hands on experience.
+As offered This laboratory course may be offered in conjunction with the special topics course, or on its own, to provide instruction with hands on experience.
 Topic varies for different semesters.
-May be taken multiple times with change in topic.
+May be taken multiple times with for credit with change in topic.
 Additional lab fee.